-All new private and public developments shall be constructed with floor slabs constructed a minimum of one (1) foot above the 100-year, 3-day storm event flood plain level and shall be safe from flooding from a 100-year, 3-day storm event (rainfall).
-In addition, in such new public and private developments, road elevations shall be constructed at a minimum of the 25-year, 3 day storm event flood plain level, and parking areas shall be constructed at a minimum of the 10-year, 1 day flood plain level.
+All new private and public developments shall be constructed with floor slabs at a minimum of one (1) foot above the 100-year, 3-day storm event flood plain level and shall be safe from flooding from a 100-year, 3-day storm event (rainfall).
+In such new public and private developments, roads and parking lot travel ways shall be constructed at a minimum of the 25-year, 3-day storm event flood plain level.